Bogdanp/ChezScheme/rktboot/README.txt

 the bootstrap process to take 10 times as long as using an existing Chez Scheme.

-While the similation of Chez Scheme should be robust to many Chez Scheme changes, it does rely on details of the Chez Scheme implementation and source, So, the simulation will have to be updated to accommodate some Chez Scheme changes.
+While the simulation of Chez Scheme should be robust to many Chez Scheme changes, it does rely on details of the Chez Scheme implementation and source, So, the simulation will have to be updated to accommodate some Chez Scheme changes.